Universal Logo

 Website:universalpictures.com

 Universal is the short name of the famous American film studio Universal Pictures or Universal Studios.
 Its full legal name is Universal City Studios LLC.
 She is engaged in the creation and distribution of films of various genres.
 The future film concern was founded by individuals led by Carl Laemmle, Mark Dintenfass, and Charles Baumann.
 It was founded in 1912.
-Now it is included in the Big Five of the world film market.
-The company’s filming locations are located in Universal City, California, with offices in New York.
-Since 1962, it has been owned by the MCA, which was relaunched as NBCUniversal in 2004.
+Now, it is included in the Big Five in the world film market.
+The company’s filming locations are in Universal City, California, with offices in New York.
+Since 1962, the MCA has owned it, relaunched as NBCUniversal in 2004.

 Meaning and history